kestra-io/docs/docs/developer-guide/retries/README.md

 ### Duration

-Some option above have to be filled with duration notation.
+Some options above have to be filled with a duration notation.
-Durations are expressed in [ISO 8601 Durations](https://en.wikipedia.org/wiki/ISO_8601#Durations) and here is some examples :
+Durations are expressed in [ISO 8601 Durations](https://en.wikipedia.org/wiki/ISO_8601#Durations) and here are some examples :

 | name | description |
 | ---------- | ----------- |